Senate Faculty Research

 EMILIE L. BERGMANN, Ph.
 D., Johns Hopkins University, 1974.
 (Professor) Areas of teaching and research: Gender, sexualities, and visual culture in early modern Spanish and Colonial Latin American literature; 20th C. Castilian and Catalonian women writers.
 Recent essays on Sor Juana Inés de la Cruz and/in music, film and opera, early modern representations of motherhood, and the mother-daughter relationship in twentieth-century writing by Castilian and Catalan women writers.
 Member of the Designated Emphasis on Women, Gender and Sexuality.

 NATALIA BRIZUELA, Ph.D.
 New York University, 2003.
 (Associate Professor) 19th and 20th century Latin American literature.

 ANTHONY J. CASCARDI, Ph.
 D., Harvard University, 1980.
-(Professor) Cervantes and theatre; the Spanish Baroque; the modern novel and theory of the novel; philosophy and literature; Goya; literary theory; aesthetics.
+(Professor) Cervantes and theater; the Spanish Baroque; the modern novel and theory of the novel; philosophy and literature; Goya; literary theory; aesthetics.

 IVONNE DEL VALLE, Ph.D., University of California, Berkeley, 2004.
 (Associate Professor) Colonial Studies: Literature, History and Culture, especially in México.
 Baroque and Enlightenment in colonial settings.
 Jesuits, José de Acosta, Loyola.
 Relationships between religion and technology, economy, and environment.
 Nahua religion and technology.
 Subaltern Studies.

 MICHAEL IAROCCI, Ph.D., University of Pennsylvania, 1994.
 (Associate Professor) Modern Spanish Literature and Culture (18th-21st centuries); Comparative and Transatlantic Hispanic studies; literature and geopolitics; aesthetics and ideology.
 His most recent book is Properties of Modernity: Romantic Spain, Modern Europe and the Legacies of Empire (Vanderbildt University Press, 2006).